xue2sheng/jsonMock/README.md

     ./JsonMock.test -queryStr="http://0.0.0.0:8080/testingEnd?" -test.v

 That test will try to use all your *CPU's* and to take advantage from *atomic* instructions so don't run it on a critical system where other processes shouldn't be impacted on their performance.

+Usually tuning its "-goroutinesMax" argument lets obtain better results with large resquest/response maps: no more goroutines running means necessarily a boost in performace and you might hoard too much resources, as file descriptors, and make your requests fail.

 ## Dependencies